Parry-Parry/ContaminatedDistillation/README.md

-# ContaminatedDistillation
+# Training on the Test Model: Contamination in Ranking Distillation

-Repository for the paper: Training on the Test Model: Contamination in Ranking Distillation
+## Potential ECIR 2025 Paper